dsnlab/TAG_scripts/org/bids-conversion/README.md

 3. **DTI:** If there are not exactly 2 files (rl + lr), no images will be renamed or copied to `$bidsdir`.
 4. **Resting state:** If there are more than 2 run with the same name, no images will be renamed or copied to `$bidsdir`.
 5. **Functional task runs:** If there are multiple functional task runs, the largest task run will be renamed and copied to `$bidsdir`.
+6.

+### VGW README for wave 3 BIDS conversion
+All data that VGW used for wave 3 bids conversion is tagged with the suffix `_w3_vgw`.
+For instance, VGW used:
+* `subject_list_w3_vgw.txt`
+* `convert_bids_config_w3_vgw.sh`
+* `batch_convert_bids_w3_vgw.sh`
+* `convert_bids_w3_vgw.sh`

+The subject list file (`subject_list_w3_vgw.txt`) contains a list of subjects with a column for the subject id (`$SUBJID`), the session id (`$SESSID`), and the name of the input directory (`$INPUT_DIR`), in this order.
+The first line contains arbitrary column headers and is ignored by the script (discarded).
+Any text  on a line after the third column is also ignored, so annotations can be added without interfering with the script.
+The subject id and session id columns (columns 1 and 2) are used only for naming the output directories after conversion, so their values can be arbitrarily chosen.
+The input directory column (column 3) is used to look up the DICOM data, so it must correspond to the actual location of that data within the DICOM base directory (the DICOM base directory is hardcoded in the `batch_convert_bids_w3_vgw.sh` script as the `$data_base_dir` variable; currently `/gpfs/projects/dsnlab/shared/tag/archive/DICOMS`).

+Lines of the subject list are parsed using the `xargs(1)` utility, which should allow quoting and backslash escaping of whitespace (similar to how Bash handles quoted strings) within a single entry in a column, if such a need arises (For example, you could have an entry like: `'TAG 1' 'WAVE 3' 'TAG 1 WAVE 3 SESSION DATA'` and the quoted white space will be preseved.

+The `convert_bids_config_w3_vgw.sh` file should be updated before a run to select the conversions you wish to process, etc. Then you will run the `batch_convert_bids_w3_vgw.sh` script to start the conversion process.
+This script accepts the following arguments:

+    SYNOPSIS
+        ./batch_convert_bids_w3_vgw.sh [OPTIONS] SUBJ_LIST

+    DESCRIPTION
+        Batch-converts the subjects listed in the SUBJ_LIST file.

+        -d, --data-base-dir=DBDIR
+               The DBDIR argument is the base DICOMS directory.
+The default value is: /gpfs/projects/dsnlab/shared/tag/archive/DICOMS
+        -o, --output-dir=OUTDIR
+               The OUTDIR argument is the name of the output directory.
+The default behavior is to produce a timestamped directory `./output_w3_vgw/<Timestamp>/' for each batch run.
+        -c, --config=CONFIG_SCRIPT
+               The CONFIG_SCRIPT argument is the name of the configuration script that is run by the conversion script on each run, containing options for which conversions to perform, etc. By default, it searches for a file named `convert_bids_config_w3_vgw.sh' in the same directory as the `batch_convert_bids_w3_vgw.sh' script.
+        -s, --script=SBATCH_SCRIPT
+               The SBATCH_SCRIPT argument is the name of the actual conversion script that is run for each item in the subject list.
+By default, it searches for a file named `convert_bids_w3_vgw.sh' in the same directory as the `batch_conver_bids_w3.vgw.sh' script

+    EXAMPLES
+        ./batch_convert_bids_w3_vgw.sh subject_list_w3_vgw.txt
+        ./batch_convert_bids_w3_vgw.sh -c custom_config.sh custom_subject_list.txt
+        etc.